aim-salam/cheatsheet/README.md

 ### ⚠️ Attention:

-You may encounter different authentication and comments in production and development; this is because they have separate backends and databases.
+You may encounter different data for authentication and comments in production and development; this is because they have separate backends and databases.
 <br>
 <br>